anoma/taiga/book/src/spec.md

 ## Abstractions

 ### Data types
-- Input / output of each abstract interface, e.g. `Com, Com_q, rcm_addr`, defines a distinct type.
+- Input / output of each abstract interface, e.g. `Com, Com_q`, defines a distinct type.
 - Each distinct data field defines a type, e.g. `v, data, asset_type`.
 - Data types are linked via interface definition and usage as required, e.g. `v` is of the same type as the first input to `Com_v`.
 - All data types have **fixed length**.